desihub/specter/doc/datamodel.md

   - throughput[nwave]   Telescope, fibers, spectrographs, and CCDs
   - fiberinput[nwave]   Geometric loss at input of fiber for point source.

-TODO: throughput and fiberinput may optinally have dimensions [nfiber, nwave]

-Keywords in same HDU EXTNAME=THROUGHPUT
+Required keywords in same HDU EXTNAME=THROUGHPUT (not HDU 0)
   - EXPTIME:  Standard exposure time in seconds
   - EFFAREA:  Effective area of mirror, including obscuration effects, in cm^2
   - FIBERDIA: Fiber diameter in arcsec

-  flux units = ergs/s/cm^2/A
-  photons/A = flux * EXPTIME * EFFAREA * wavelength / (h*c)
+Note:
+The throughtput format currently does not support per-fiber throughput.

+Note:
-fiberinput in general depends upon source size, seeing, and fiber position misalignments.
-Default is for for perfectly centered point source.
+`fiberinput` in general depends upon source size, seeing, and fiber position misalignments.
+The default is for for perfectly centered point sources.
---> This is the weak point of this format.
+The format currently does not support extented objects (the user can mimic this though the input spectra provided to Specter.)

 The various forms of throughput affect different types of sources:

-                 Object   Sky    Calib
+                 OBJECT   SKY    CALIB
     EXTINCTION    yes     yes     no
     FIBERINPUT    yes     no      no
     THROUGHPUT    yes     yes     yes

-Calib = calibration lamps or laser systems.
+CALIB = calibration lamps or laser systems mounted with the telescope, i.e. not experiencing sky absorption.

 PSF Formats